 The nofollow attribute is just a mechanism that gives webmasters the ability to modify PageRank flow at link-level granularity.
 Plenty of other mechanisms would also work (e.g. a link through a page that is robot.txt’ed out), but nofollow on individual links is simpler for some folks to use.
 There’s no stigma to using nofollow, even on your own internal links; for Google, nofollow’ed links are dropped out of our link graph; we don’t even use such links for discovery.
 By the way, the nofollow meta tag does that same thing, but at a page level.

-This inspired Dan Thies to write his article, which is, in my opinion, both very good and also a bit flawed.
+This inspired Dan Thies to write an article, which is, in my opinion, both very good and also a bit flawed.
 Dan says: “That’s the key point.
 Getting more of your important pages indexed.”
 And I simply, do not agree, most of the other stuff is very true and valuable though.
 Let’s get back to the basic theory of how you should create a site structure and theme it correctly: siloing.

 The idea (and yes I’m oversimplifying a bit now) is that you only link to pages on your site with the same theme, to make it easier to rank for keywords and keyword groups.
 A quote:One of the oldest articles I found on siloing is on Bruce Clay’s site, in an article from 2005.